OpenPro’s History, Company Information and Leadership

 Product and Technology

-OpenPro has two ERP products: Easy ERP and OpenPro Enterprise.
+OpenPro has three ERP products: Easy ERP and OpenPro Enterprise and OpenPro Cloud.
 Easy ERP is designed for companies with 50 users or less that are seeking prepackaged application modules and a limited number of database types.
 OpenPro Enterprise is designed for larger companies with more than 20 users; it offers more database, operating systems and functional component options.
+OpenPro has customers from 5 users to 5,000 users.

 OpenPro supports both traditional licensing and Cloud, On-demand, SaaS and ASP.
 Easy ERP can be implemented in as little as one day for companies with limited requirements who select the Cloud option.

 OpenPro has priced its products to compete with both off-the-shelf, general-purpose databases and ERP management systems.
 Pricing for the Easy ERP licensed software is approximately $1,000 per user and $1,000 per module, plus training; this is proven as acceptable to distributors and customers.
-Total license fees to OpenPro run from $10,000 to $850,000.
 ASP prices run as low as $120/month for a company with two users and a limited number of modules.

 OpenPro uses LAMP open source technology, a robust and well accepted open source standard.
 OpenPro, which is fully web-based and written in PHP, has addressed the challenges of ERP software by using a rules-based engine that provides the flexibility to support many different industries.